 A sunshower is a unique and inspiring event… as Joel says, “that’s what SunShower training is designed to be, unique, engaging, inspiring, a breath of fresh air in the sometimes boring world of DEI training.”

 Doing good work.
 Helping people and organizations become more inclusive and successful… for 30 years.
 Making a difference in the world.

 SunShower is on the cutting edge of the cognitive shift.

 Our breakthrough work is about inclusion and respect, defining the challenges, outlining solutions and demonstrating how to implement anti-bias catalyst activities that can impact everyone.

 Our products have been used by thousands of corporations, schools, governments and other organizations.
 But the most important result is when we hear that one of our trainings has helped someone personally.

-Workshops via Zoom: Unconscious Bias
+Workshops via Zoom: Unconscious Bias, Microaggressions, DEI

 In-person workshops (when that resumes)

-Customized courses for clients
+Customized courses for the client

 These days, in the time of physical distancing, you’ll find Joel developing a new eLearning course, writing his latest screenplay (more about that soon!) and hanging around in his Ashland Oregon backyard helping Alia in the garden and tackling the ongoing challenge of building stick fences to keep Nova (Australian Shepherd) out of the tomato patch.
 (Ashland is just south of Portlandia).